SajjadAemmi/Face-Recognition/README.md

 ```
 Use -sh for representation of results during code running or not

 Note that you can pass some other arguments.
-Take a look at *main.py*, *parse_args* fanction.
+Take a look at *main.py* file.